CIX VFR Club Banner

 Hover the mouse over the day to see the details.

-Fridays: The team continued to participate in recsue scenarios in Germany.
+Fridays: The team continued to participate in Rescue scenarios in Germany.
+With some great screen shots, thanks Norm.

 Saturdays:Nothing scheduled.